rust-lang/book/src/ch16-01-threads.md

 The calls to `thread::sleep` force a thread to stop its execution for a short duration, allowing a different thread to run.
-The threads will probably take turns, but that isn’t guaranteed: it depends on how your operating system schedules the threads.
+The threads will probably take turns, but that isn’t guaranteed: It depends on how your operating system schedules the threads.
 In this run, the main thread printed first, even though the print statement from the spawned thread appears first in the code.
 And even though we told the spawned thread to print until `i` is `9`, it only got to `5`